Corporate Governance

 Execution of Business

-The Executive Meeting was established as an organ to deliberate on matters related to the execution of business delegated by the Board of Directors, and it endeavors to ensure efficient business execution by holding meetings twice a month.
+As of the date of the publication of this report, the Company has 12 executive officers, of whom one has been selected as representative and chairman and one as representative and chief executive officer.
+An Executive Meeting has been established as an organ to deliberate matters related to the execution of business delegated by the Board of Directors, and it endeavors to ensure efficient business execution by holding meetings twice a month in principle.

 Self-evaluation Concerning the Effectiveness of the Board of Directors